ruuda/hoff/readme.md

 You probably want to edit the config file before running.

+To run Hoff on a server, you can build a self-contained squashfs file system image with [Nix][nix]:

+    $ nix build --out-link hoff.img

+The image includes Hoff and all of its dependencies (Git, SSH).
+You can run it with systemd.
+TODO: Make it work with portablectl.

 ## Further reading

 More information is available in the doc directory: